awslabs/sagemaker-debugger/docs/api.md

 **ReductionConfig**: Allows you to save a reduction, such as 'mean' or 'l1 norm', instead of the full tensor.
 - `reduction_config = smd.ReductionConfig(reductions=['min', 'max', 'mean'], norms=['l1'])`

 **Trial**: The main interface to use when analyzing a completed training job.
 Access collections and tensors.
-See [trials documentation](https://link.com).
+See [trials documentation](analysis.md).
 - `trial = smd.create_trial(out_dir="/tmp/mnist_job")`

-**Rule**: A condition that will trigger an exception and terminate the training job early, for example a vanishing gradient.
-See [rules documentation](https://link.com).
+**Rule**: A condition that will trigger an exception, for example a vanishing gradient.
+See [rules documentation](analysis.md).

 ---